clawinshadow/CarND-Behavioral-Cloning-P3/writeup.md

 #### 4. Appropriate training data

-Training data was chosen to keep the vehicle driving on the road.
-I used a combination of center lane driving, recovering from the left and right sides of the road ...

-For details about how I created the training data, see the next section.
+I just use the sample training data from workspace path: /opt/carnd_p3/data/IMG, it works well so I didn't collect additional training data myself.

 ### Model Architecture and Training Strategy

 #### 1. Solution Design Approach

-The overall strategy for deriving a model architecture was to ...
+The overall strategy to design an appropriate solution including the following steps:

-My first step was to use a convolution neural network model similar to the ...
-I thought this model might be appropriate because ...

-In order to gauge how well the model was working, I split my image and steering angle data into a training and validation set.
-I found that my first model had a low mean squared error on the training set but a high mean squared error on the validation set.
-This implied that the model was overfitting.

-To combat the overfitting, I modified the model so that ...

-Then I ...

-The final step was to run the simulator to see how well the car was driving around track one.
-There were a few spots where the vehicle fell off the track... to improve the driving behavior in these cases, I ....

-At the end of the process, the vehicle is able to drive autonomously around the track without leaving the road.
+1. Collect the training images
+2. Loading the images, then split them to training & validation datasets
+3. Design an appropriate network model for training
+4. Test the model in the simulator with autonomous mode

+Because a sample dataset was provided, so I ignored the first step at the beginning, planned to collect additional data if necessary.
+Then I write some codes to load the sample images from parsing the driving_log.csv file, codes from line 9 to 38, as the project instructions suggested, I use generators to reduce the memory usage when loading images.

+The most important step should be how to choose an appropriate training model, at the very first, I just implement a simple linear regression model to fit the training dataset using Keras, and then run the model with simulator, in order to verify whether the whole process works or not.
+After the process was verified correct, I chose a more complex and reasonable network, the LeNet for training, but the performance was not very good, the car often run out of the roads, then I tried to extend the training dataset by flipping the images, and also using the left & right camera images, the performance improved a lot, but still not perfect, the car fell off the track in a few spots.
+Finally, I tried to use the NVIDIA network, it works very well, the car is able to drive autonomously around the track without leaving the road, even I just use the original sample dataset for training.
+The detail architecture was introduced in prior section, and the final running result is recored in ```video.mp4```

 #### 2. Final Model Architecture

-The final model architecture (model.py lines 18-24) consisted of a convolution neural network with the following layers and layer sizes ...
+The final model architecture (model.py lines 51-70) consisted of a convolution neural network provided by NVIDIA, the detail model architecture was listed in the prior section: __An appropriate model architecture has been employed__

-Here is a visualization of the architecture (note: visualizing the architecture is optional according to the project rubric)

-![alt text][image1]

 #### 3. Creation of the Training Set & Training Process

-To capture good driving behavior, I first recorded two laps on track one using center lane driving.
+I just use the sample data as training set and validation set, and only the center camera images.
 Here is an example image of center lane driving:

-![alt text][image2]

-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :

-![alt text][image3]
-![alt text][image4]
-![alt text][image5]

-Then I repeated this process on track two in order to get more data points.

-To augment the data sat, I also flipped images and angles thinking that this would ...
-For example, here is an image that has then been flipped:

-![alt text][image6]
-![alt text][image7]
+![alt text][image1]

-Etc ....

-After the collection process, I had X number of data points.
-I then preprocessed this data by ...

-I finally randomly shuffled the data set and put Y% of the data into a validation set.
+I finally randomly shuffled the data set and put 20% of the data into a validation set.

 I used this training data for training the model.
 The validation set helped determine if the model was over or under fitting.
-The ideal number of epochs was Z as evidenced by ...
+The ideal number of epochs was 5 as evidenced by the validation loss will increase if epochs greater than 5.
 I used an adam optimizer so that manually training the learning rate wasn't necessary.